Point of Attachment Questions

-When customers or their electricians call CMP, they should have the customer's account number or the model of the meter and meter number.
+When you or your electrician call us, your account number or the model of the meter and meter number needs to be provided.
 The meter number is an eight-digit number usually found on the face of the meter.
-This will help CMP to identify the customer's exact location.
+This will help us to identify the exact location.

-No, NEC requires that the meter enclosure, service cable and weatherhead all be rated the same; both inside at the switch and outside at the metering equipment.
+No, the National Electric Code (NEC) requires that the meter enclosure, service cable and weatherhead all be rated the same; both inside at the switch and outside at the metering equipment.

 Yes, if your town has a municipal electrical inspector they will want to inspect the upgrade.
 Multiple meter situations and business upgrades will require a state permit for towns that do not have a municipal electrical inspector.

-You should first set up an appointment to schedule a CMP representative to disconnect the power to your service.
-Most upgrades should be done with CMP personnel and an electrical contractor at the site location as designated by appointment.
-CMP can provide a Handbook of Standard Requirements for Electrical Service and Meter Installations.
+We recommend that you first set up an appointment to schedule a representative to disconnect the power to your service.
+Most upgrades should be done with our personnel and an electrical contractor at the site location as designated by appointment.
+We can provide a Handbook of Standard Requirements for Electrical Service and Meter Installations.

-Yes, Business upgrades of greater than 400 amps must involve a CMP Energy Services Advisor.
-Usually, load requirements need to be checked and matched up to ensure that CMP equipment can meet the service requirements.
-When you call CMP we will transfer you to the appropriate advisor for your area.
+Yes, business upgrades of greater than 400 amps must involve an Energy Services Advisor.
+Usually, load requirements need to be checked and matched up to ensure that our equipment can meet the service requirements.
+When you call us we will transfer you to the appropriate advisor for your area.